|William Charles Holland|

 On April 15, 1930, Charlie and Sallie lived on Beaverdale Road in the 10th District of Murray County.
 He was enumerated as William C. Holland that year.
 His son Thomas, daughter-in-law Kathleen, their 25 year old daughter Mary, and Charlie’s sister-in-law Susie were all living with Charlie and Sallie.
 Both Charlie and Thomas were farmers.

 Charlie’s stepbrother Lawrence Lafayette Holland died in Alief on August 17, 1934.
 It’s believed he was buried at Alief Cemetery.

 |Headstone photo taken by Kari; shared by CADprofessor, Dalton, Georgia.|

 On April 8, 1940, Charlie and Sallie lived with their son Tom and daughter-in-law Kathleen in the 10th District of Murray County.
 He was enumerated as William Charles Holland that year.
 He was unemployed.
 The highest grade he had completed was the 6th.
-Just two months after this census was taken, Charlie died on June 16, 1940 in Murray County, Georgia.
-He was buried at Deep Spring Baptist Church Cemetery in Dalton.
+Just two months after this census was taken, Charlie died at his home near Beaverdale on June 16, 1940.
+He was buried at Sumach Cumberland Presbyterian Cemetery in Crandall, Murray County.